samuelvl/containerd-shim-ollama/ui/frontend/docs/README.md

 [Testing]: testing.md

-# Model Registry UI Documentation
+# Ollama UI Documentation

-This is the general documentation of the Model Registry UI.
+This is the general documentation of the Ollama UI.

 ## Developer Readmes